Details

 Russia's arms trade with Myanmar operates through layered commercial intermediaries designed to obscure the origin of military equipment and circumvent international sanctions.
 Following the 2021 military coup, cooperation between Russian defence suppliers and Myanmar's junta intensified — yet the operational structure remained deliberately opaque.
 The objective of this investigation was to reconstruct the full commercial and political relationship from fragmented documentary evidence, map the intermediary network across jurisdictions, and identify the key facilitators enabling the trade.

-This investigation integrated DOCINT and corporate intelligence to trace negotiation timelines and intermediary structures across Singapore, Belarus, and Myanmar.
+This investigation integrated OSINT and corporate intelligence to trace negotiation timelines and intermediary structures across Singapore, Belarus, and Myanmar.
 By profiling key facilitators and cross-referencing leaked data with open-source reporting, the analysis mapped diplomatic interactions against commercial milestones to establish coordinated government involvement.
-The resulting timeline reconstructs the full cooperation period, identifying how specific individuals and entities exploit multiple identities and jurisdictions to facilitate trade.overnment involvement.
+The resulting timeline reconstructs the full period of cooperation, identifying how specific individuals and entities exploit multiple identities and jurisdictions to facilitate government-linked trade.

 Regional Procurement Networks